The Finance Sector Union respects your privacy and is committed to protecting it.

-This statement does not apply to other company or organisation websites to which the FSU website is linked.
-We encourage you to read the privacy statements of each and every website that collects personally identifiable information.
+This statement does not apply to other third party websites to which the FSU website is linked.
+We encourage you to read the privacy statements of each and every website that collects personal information.

 The FSU web site collects two types of information.